remix-run/react-router/packages/react-router/docs/api/withRouter.md

 #### Important Note

-`withRouter` only injects router props whenever it itself rerender.
-It does _not_ automatically rerender on route transitions unless its parent component re-renders.
+`withRouter` does not subscribe to location changes like React Redux's `connect` does for state changes.
+Instead, re-renders after location changes propagate out from the `<Router>` component.
+This means that `withRouter` does _not_ re-render on route transitions unless its parent component re-renders.
 If you are using `withRouter` to prevent updates from being blocked by `shouldComponentUpdate`, it is important that `withRouter` wraps the component that implements `shouldComponentUpdate`.
 For example, when using Redux:

 ```js
 // This gets around shouldComponentUpdate